Maughold (parish)

 View of Port Mooar, Maughold with North Barrule in the background.

 Maughold (/ˈmækəld/ MAK-əld; Maghal) is one of the seventeen parishes of the Isle of Man.
 It is named for St Maughold, the island's patron saint.

 It is located on the east of the island (part of the traditional South Side division) in the sheading of Garff.
 Administratively, part of the historic parish of Maughold is now within Ramsey town.
-Ballure is another settlement in the parish.
+The settlement of Ballure borders Ramsey.
+Maughold village and Glen Mona are other settlements in the parish.

 Local government

 Since 1865, a small area in the north of the historic parish of Maughold has been part of the separate town of Ramsey, with its own town commissioners.

 Since May 2016, the remainder of the historic parish of Maughold has been an electoral ward of a single Garff local authority, formed by merging the former village district of Laxey with the parish districts of Lonan and Maughold.

 The Captain of the Parish since 2018 is Clare Christian, a former President of Tynwald.